 Since the commencement of our operations, we have invested a significant portion of our efforts and financial resources in research and development activities, and we have incurred net losses each year since inception.
-Our net losses were \$28.0 million and \$18.8 million for the three months ended March 31, 2020 and
+Our net losses were \$46.7 million and \$42.4 million for the six months ended June 30, 2020 and 2019, respectively.

-2019, respectively.
 We do not have any products approved for sale, and we have never generated any revenue from contracts with customers.
-As of March 31, 2020, we had an accumulated deficit of \$273.5 million, and we do not expect positive cash flows from operations in the foreseeable future.
+As of June 30, 2020, we had an accumulated deficit of \$292.2 million, and we do not expect positive cash flows from operations in the foreseeable future.
 We expect to continue to incur net operating losses for at least the next several years as we continue our research and development efforts, advance our drug candidates through preclinical and clinical development, seek regulatory approval, prepare for and, if approved, proceed to commercialization.

 We have historically funded our operations primarily from the issuance and sale of convertible preferred stock and convertible promissory notes, as well as public equity issuances.
-On June 3, 2019, we entered into a sales agreement or, the Sales Agreement, with Cowen and Company, LLC, or, Cowen, to sell shares of our common stock, from time to time, with aggregate gross sales proceeds of up to \$75.0 million through an at-the-market equity offering program under which Cowen acts as sales agent, or the ATM Offering Program.
-During the three months ended March 31, 2020, we issued and sold 1,513,840 shares of our common stock through our ATM Offering Program and received net proceeds of approximately \$8.8 million, after deducting commissions and other offering expenses of \$0.3 million.
+On June 3, 2019, we entered into a sales agreement or, the June 2019 Sales Agreement, with Cowen and Company, LLC, or, Cowen, to sell shares of our common stock, from time to time, with aggregate gross sales proceeds of up to \$75.0 million through an at-the-market equity offering program under which Cowen acts as sales agent, or the ATM Offering Program.
+During the six months ended June 30, 2020, we issued and sold 4,107,870 shares of our common stock through our ATM Offering Program and received net proceeds of approximately \$29.5 million, after deducting commissions and other offering expenses of \$1.0 million.
+On July 31, 2020, we entered into a second sales agreement, or the July 2020 Sales Agreement, with Cowen to sell an additional \$50.0 million of our shares of common stock through an additional at-the-market equity offering program in which it acts as sales agent.